EventHorizontal/file-tags.yazi/README.md

 ## Issues

-This plugin searches through a list of every tag of every file when asked to search currently, which admittedly is not very performant.
++ This plugin searches through a list of every tag of every file when asked to search currently, which admittedly is not very performant.
 I hope to come back to this project and optimise that.
++ Moving files will not be followed.
+I hope to fix this soon by shifting around the database entry.
++ Deleting a file similarly will not get rid of the file in the database.
++ The plugin does not use Yazi's DDS.
+I hope to change this in the future.

 If you use this plugin and encounter any technical difficulties, please write an issue and I will address them eventually.